-Section 2.7 on estimating might be unfamiliar to many readers.
-Estimating is not a mathematical technique, but rather a general engineering skill.
-It is enormously useful to computer scientists doing design work, because any proposed solution whose estimated resource requirements fall well outside the problem's resource constraints can be discarded immediately.
+Section 2.7 on estimation might be unfamiliar to many readers.
+Estimation is not a mathematical technique, but rather a general engineering skill.
+It is enormously useful to computer scientists doing design work, because any proposed solution whose estimated resource requirements fall well outside the problem's resource constraints can be discarded immediately, allowing time for greater analysis of more promising solutions.